 As a teenager I was so insecure.
 I was the type of guy that never fitted in because he never dared to choose.
 I was convinced I had absolutely no talent at all.
 For nothing.
 And that thought took away all my ambition too. – Johnny Depp

 Teenage years are by far some of the worst years for anyone who is a social outsider or deviates from the norm.

 It’s a time when we are at our most vulnerable.
-Our personalities are still in formation, and not only do we struggle to accept ourselves, but we also feel the social necessity to be accepted by others as well.
+Our personalities are still forming, and not only do we struggle to accept ourselves, but we also feel the social necessity to be accepted by others as well.

-Actors like Johnny Depp are so popular because deep down everyone feels slightly like an outsider, insecure, quirky and different.
+Actors like Johnny Depp are so popular because deep down everyone feels slightly like an outsider looking in; insecure, quirky and different.
 Sometimes even the most popular of people feel this way.

 One of the greatest experiences about watching movies is the moment when we find a character that we identify with.
 Below you’ll find an array of films that will take you back to high school days, where the socially awkward, the stoners and the kooks haunted the hauls.

 This cult favorite film by Wes Anderson is the quirky coming of age story of Max Fischer, a highly eccentric 15 year old boy who is proud to attend the tenth grade at Rushmore Academy.
 Max is a poor student with big dreams and a love of extracurricular activities.
 He also has a terrible habit of lying and falling in love with the wrong people, leading to terrible consequences.

 It’s 1994, a lonely teenager named Luke Shapiro spends his last summer before university selling marijuana throughout New York City.
 One of his clients is a psychiatrist who is put into a moral dilemma when Luke, who has been supplying him with marijuana in exchange for clinical treatment, ends up dating his daughter.